kumar-abhishek/fsdl-talk-to-transformer/README.md

 ```

 ## Report Issues
-If you have any issues with the app, please report it here: [Issues](https://github.com/ayushkumarshah/Guitar-Chords-recognition/issues)
+If you have any issues with the app, please report it here: [Issues](https://github.com/ayushkumarshah/Talk-To-Transformer/issues)

 ## License

-Guitar-Chords-recognition is licensed under the [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.
+Talk-To-Transformer is licensed under the [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.